titofebus/wrtr/rules/cursor-rule.md

 globs:
 alwaysApply: false
 ---
-# 🖱️ How to Use wrtr with Cursor
+# 🖱️ How to Use wrtr with an IDE or LLM

-Welcome to the wrtr project!
-Here's how you can use all the wrtr tools right inside Cursor for a smooth, fun, and productive workflow:
+Here's how you can use all the wrtr tools right inside your terminal for a smooth, fun, and productive workflow:

 ## 1. Write a Blog Post Automatically

-- Open the built-in Cursor terminal.
+- Open the built-in terminal.
 - Run:
   ```sh
   pnpm exec tsx writeforme.ts "Your Blog Title" "A short description of your blog post." [keywords] [--skip-perplexity]